Who comes to your mind when you think of successful investing?

 Make sure you stay informed about what’s going on out there.

-You should understand the various aspects of investing, whether it is a mutual fund, a gold investment or a rental property.
+Furthermore, you should understand the various aspects of investing, whether it is a mutual fund, a gold investment or a rental property.
 You should be clear about how and which sector you plan to invest in.

 4. Diversification is Important